 Jesus Christ is the Messianic King of Israel.
 Now Israel, up to the time of Christ, was built on a profoundly Semitic ethnicity commonly known as Hebrew.
 This ethnicity has its own language and culture.
 All of this was built primarily around the old covenant religion revealed by God to Moses, but it also had a lot to do with ethnic bloodlines and regional experience.
 Semites were sandwiched between the Babylonian/Persian empires to the east, and the Egyptian/Greek empires to the west.
 So naturally, those empires had a bit of influence on Semitic culture and the Hebrews were no exception.
 Religion was the heart of Hebrew Semitic culture, and like most indigenous religions; the people, language, culture and government were all tied up into one.
 Eventually, 10 of the 12 Hebrew tribes were lost to war, and so the two that remained came to be called Jews based on the name of the largest of those tribes — Judah.
-When Jesus and his Apostles walked the earth, all of them came from these remaining Hebrew tribes and were therefore called Jews.
+When Jesus and his Apostles walked the earth, all of them came from these two remaining Hebrew tribes and were therefore called Jews.

 However, at the first arrival of King Jesus, his salvation plan included helping them deal with the Roman occupation of their homeland, not by restoring the Jewish fiefdom called Israel, but rather expanding it into a global Messianic empire called The Church!
 Israel would no longer be limited to a small strip of real estate in the Middle East, but would rather be expanded to become a global empire that would surpass the size and influence of the Romans, and it would last until the end of the world into eternity.
 The only difference was this empire would be ruled from within the hearts of men, instead of by an iron rod and brute force.

-Jesus instructed the Apostles to go forth into all nations, baptising then in the name of the Holy Trinity (Matthew 28:19).
+Jesus instructed the Apostles to go forth into all nations, baptizing then in the name of the Holy Trinity (Matthew 28:19).
 The Greek word for “nations” in this verse is ethnos (ἔθνος) which is where we get our English words “ethnic” and “ethnicity.”
 The Helps Word Study describes it this way: ‘éthnos (from ethō, “forming a custom, culture”) – properly, people joined by practicing similar customs or common culture; nation(s), usually referring to unbelieving Gentiles (non-Jews).’

 To bring the Kingdom of new Israel (the Church) to the Pagan peoples/nations/ethnicities/customs of the world, it became obvious early on that inculturation would be necessary.
 The new Israel of God would not be a monolith of one ethnic culture like the old Israel fiefdom under Moses, but rather a tapestry of many different ethnicities and cultures, all united into a common empire based on creed and sacraments.
 So the idea would be to retain and preserve all that is good and wholesome in these various cultures, while at the same time guiding these peoples into the truth of Christ and his Catholic Church.

 We see this begin very early on.
 It starts with the vision St Peter had of the unclean foods (Acts 10:9-22).
 God commanded St Peter to eat, but contrary to popular misinterpretation, he was not telling him to break his kosher discipline and start eating unclean animals.
 It appears that way at first, but Peter gave us the interpretation of the dream later on by his actions.
 Rather, God told Peter in the dream, in symbolism, that those who eat unclean animals (usually Gentiles) are no longer “unclean” in God’s eyes.
 God would incorporate them into the Church along with Jewish Christians side-by-side.
-Again, we see St Paul reaching out to the Pagan Gentiles in Athens (Acts 17:22-33), appealing to some of the virtues of Paganism that led Pagans to an understanding of divine justice, and their acknowledgement of an “unknown god” which they worshipped, not realising that this god was one and the same with the universal God worshipped by Jews.
-Here St Paul recognised that God was at work among the Gentiles, in hidden and unseen ways, throughout the centuries, using their religion and folktales (in a subtle way) as tools of communicating some of his truths to them.
+Again, we see St Paul reaching out to the Pagan Gentiles in Athens (Acts 17:22-33), appealing to some of the virtues of Paganism that led Pagans to an understanding of divine justice, and their acknowledgement of an “unknown god” which they worshiped, not realizing that this god was one and the same with the universal God worshiped by Jews.
+Here St Paul recognized that God was at work among the Gentiles, in hidden and unseen ways, throughout the centuries, using their religion and folktales (in a subtle way) as tools of communicating some of his truths to them.
 While God gave his full revelation to the Jews, as he promised he would, that did not stop him from giving a little truth to the Gentiles as well.
 For God loves both.
 From their own Pagan traditions, they learned some godly virtues such as loyalty, honesty, integrity and even humility in some cases.